-2) As the unfulfilled condition of something that could have happened.
-The unfulfilled condition (introduced by “si…”) is expressed in Past Perfect Subjunctive, and what could have happened is expressed in Conditional Perfect:
+2) As the unfulfilled condition of something that could have happened, but didn’t.
+The unfulfilled condition (introduced by “si…”) is expressed in Past Perfect Subjunctive, and what could have happened is either in Conditional or in Conditional Perfect:

 Si hubiéramos hecho las tareas, habríamos impresionado a nuestro profesor.